wp-plugins/woocommerce-product-price-based-on-countries/readme.txt

 == Description ==

-**WooCommerce Product Price Based on Countries** is a extension for WooCommerce that allows you to set dynamic pricing for products based on the country of your website's visitors.
+**WooCommerce Product Price Based on Countries** is a extension for WooCommerce that allows you to set dynamic product price based on customer's country.

-The plugin gets the country using GeoIp database and displays product price and currency you have defined previously for this country (or group of countries), if you didn't have defined a price for this country shows the regular price.
+The plugin detect automatically visitor's country using geolocation features and display the price and currency you have defined previously for this country (or region), if you didn't have defined a price for this country shows the regular price.

-This plugin is WooCommerce 2.x compatible.
+**Key Features**

+* Easy settings and integrated with Woocommerce settings page.
+* Multicurrency: allows to receive payments in different currencies, reducing the costs of currency conversions.
+* Include regular price and sale price by region.
+* Automatically detects of customer's country, with price and currency set accordingly.
+* Refresh price and currency on order preview, cart and shop when country changes on checkout page.

+**Requirements**

+* WordPress 3.6 or later
+* Woocommerce 2.1.x or later.

 This product includes GeoLite2 data created by MaxMind, available from http://www.maxmind.com.